smy2748/governing-docs/constitution.md

 -------------------------
-It is the shared belief amongst members of the SSE that discrimination on the basis of sex, race, age, gender, sexual orientation/identity, personal preferences, or any other factor is not acceptable.
+It is the shared belief amongst members of the SSE that discrimination on the basis of sex, race, age, gender, sexual orientation/identity, personal preferences, saltiness, or any other factor is not acceptable.
 The members of the Society commit to upholding tolerance and respect of all people regardless of their lifestyle or background.